wyii1200/Pocket_Lawyer/README.md

 # 📱 Pocket Lawyer

 ## Project Overview
-**Pocket Lawyer** is a mobile/web application designed to assist users with legal document analysis, legal inquiries, and document generation.
+**Pocket Lawyer** is a mobile application designed to assist users with legal document analysis, legal inquiries, and document generation.
 It provides an interactive dashboard for uploading documents, chatting with a legal chatbot, and generating letters/forms automatically.

 **Problem Statement:**
 Many users face difficulty understanding legal documents or generating legal letters without professional help.
 Pocket Lawyer aims to bridge this gap by providing automated, AI-assisted legal support.